-The DST P110 sensor is well-suited for the following applications:
+DST P110 pressure sensors are well-suited for the following applications

 Your refrigeration system is the natural place to look for energy efficiency gains.
 To unlock that potential, you need a controller, expansion valve, and high accuracy sensors that are smart enough to make the technology work together—and a system manager that can help you see and control the bigger picture.

 Energy consumption is a key driver for building owners when it comes to chillers.
 Depending on the building size, type, and use, as well as the surrounding climate, you need different options for your chiller designs to provide the most value to your customers and differentiate yourselves in the market.